leyao-daily/leyao-daily.github.io/_posts/2021-05-10-webassembly-2.md

 ​	![Convoluted Path](https://raw.githubusercontent.com/leyao-daily/leyao-daily.github.io/master/images/posts/webassembly/asm.jpg)

 However, `asm.js` worked within the constraints of JavaScript itself. (delivered as plain text, parser into AST).
 But its fantastic success is basically a proof of concept for WebAssembly and many design decisions are adopted by WebAssembly.

+---

+## WebAssembly Introduction

+*WebAssembly or wasm is a new portable, size- and load-time-efficient format suitable for compilation to the web.”*

+It was designed for performance; designed to be compact; designed as a compilation target (C++, C, Rust, C#, Go and many more), and designed for the web.